 Availability: This tour is typically available at least once a week.
 Check their tour calendar for more information.

-Enjoy stops at Skydeck Chicago, The John Hancock Center, Millennium Park, The Magnificent Mile and Michigan Avenue Bridge.
-Learn the history from hands on experience at each specific location on this bus tour.
+Enjoy stops at Skydeck Chicago, The John Hancock Center, Millennium Park, The Magnificent Mile, and Michigan Avenue Bridge.
+Learn the history from hands-on experience at each specific location on this bus tour.

-Availability: Much like the other hop-on, hop-off bus tours, Chicago Trolley & Upper Deck Company provides services on almost every day of the year.
+Availability: Much like the other hop-on-hop-off bus tours, Chicago Trolley & Upper Deck Company provides services on almost every day of the year.

 Click here to learn more about their tours and prices.

 Anyone planning to explore more than just the architecture of Chicago might want to consider obtaining a tourist pass.

 Several tour companies provide combo passes which include access to a variety of different attractions.